draptik/dotnet-docker-aspnet-ef-core-mssql-demo/notes.md

     external: true
 ```

-Ensure that the connection string in `appsettings.json` uses the same database name as in the
+IMPORTANT: Ensure that the connection string in `appsettings.json` uses
-`docker-compose.yml` file (here: `db`)!
+the same database name as in the `docker-compose.yml` file (here: `db`)!

-We now have to rebuild the web-docker image (`docker build -t demowebapp1 .`).
+Whenever we make changes to our code we have to execute `docker build`.
+`docker-compose` has a helpful command for this:
+`docker-compose build` will check if there are any changes requiring a rebuild
+of the docker container.

-Finally, we can start docker compose using the command `docker-compose up`.
+Finally, we can start `docker-compose` using the command `docker-compose up`.

-Verify by visiting `http://localhost/notes`: It should return a JSON string containing the few
+Verify by visiting `http://localhost:5000/notes`: It should return a JSON string
-manual entries we added to the database at the end of Step 6.
-In case no data was created, we can visit
+containing the few manual entries we added to the database at the end of
+Step 6.
+In case no data was created, we can visit the Swagger site
-the Swagger site under `http://localhost/index.html` and invoke the POST method to seed some demo data into the db.
+at `http://localhost:5000/index.html` and invoke the POST method to seed some
+demo data into the database.